The eco-efficiency strategies at Airbus

-We mention here some of the measures taken by the company in this program; At the Nantes plant, France, Airbus uses centralized extraction units - each consisting of a turbine and an engine with a power of approximately 100 kW - to retrieve coal dust from the factory and reduce oil residues.
-In the workshops of the production area Hamburg, Germany, a huge energy saving potential was identified by simply switching on the lights after a period of non-activity.
-To reduce paper consumption, a system called "Follow you" was installed to eliminate unnecessary document printing, thus reducing the amount of paper waste produced.
+We mention here some of the measures taken by the company in this program; at its plant in Nantes, France, Airbus uses centralized extraction units - each consisting of a turbine and an engine with a power of about 100 kW - to pick up coal dust from manufacturing and reduce oil residues.
+In the workshops of the Hamburg production area, Germany, a huge potential for energy savings was identified by simply switching lights automatically after a period of inactivity.
+To reduce paper consumption, a system called "Follow you" has been installed to eliminate unnecessary printing of documents, thus reducing the amount of waste paper produced.

 Airbus fully supports the Aeronautical Research Council (ACARE) in its long-term vision in Europe to reduce CO emissions2 caused by air transport up to 50% to 2050 (compared to 2005).

-Airbus is committed to investing in the continuous improvement of its aircraft in service and is applying state-of-the-art technologies to optimize new aircraft.
-This direction is underlined by Airbus's leading role in the European Union's "Clean Sky Joint Technology Initiative" to develop new technologies that will bring about environmental improvements - in collaboration with other major European aerospace companies.
+Airbus is committed to investing in the continuous improvement of its aircraft in service and applying state-of-the-art technologies to optimize new aircraft.
+This direction is underlined by Airbus' leadership role in the European Union's "Clean Sky Joint Technology Initiative" to develop new technologies that will bring environmental improvements - in collaboration with other major European aerospace companies.

-The company reaffirmed its commitment to the Clean Sky program in September 2012, making efforts to continue this activity with "Clean Sky 2" - an extension of the original initiative that will run between 2014-2020.
+The company reaffirmed its commitment to the Clean Sky program in September 2012, taking steps to continue this activity through "Clean Sky 2" - an extension of the original initiative that will take place between 2014-2020.

 Airbus also contributes to improving air traffic management (ATM) by participating in SESAR ("Single European Sky ATM Research"), a program created to improve control of aircraft flying across Europe's sky, as well as to reduce airport congestion.